wacGitHub07/walter-mlii/point_3/uns-package/README.md

 - TSNE

 **Details:**
-- SVD algorithm was implemented with two methos: power iterate as principal method ans calculating the right and left eigenvalues and vectors as auxiliar method.
-This is because in tests the power iterate method only worked with sqare matrices.
+- SVD algorithm was implemented with two methos: power iterate as principal method and calculating the right and left eigenvalues and vectors as auxiliar method.
+This is because in tests in the power iterate method only worked with sqare matrices.
 - PCA was computed by centralizing the data,  calculating  eigenvalues and vectors and covariance matrix
-- STNE was computed following the traditional definition
+- TSNE was computed following the traditional definition
 - SVD and PCA have fit(), transform() and fit_transform() methods, TSNE only has fit_transform() method due its algorithm characteristics

 **Dependences:**